xiaocong/uiautomator/README.md

     If you can manually start the jsonrpc server, but your script always meets `IOError("RPC server not started!")`, please submit an issue at [github issues][].

+- Error `httplib.BadStatusLine: ''`

+    JsonRPC server needs to access temp directory on device, but on some low tier devices, it may meet error during accessing temp files without SD-CARD attached.
+So if you met the error, please insert a SD-CARD and then try again.

 ## License

 MIT